Saint Kitts: History

 During the last ice age, the sea level was up to 300 ft lower and St. Kitts and Nevis were one island along with Saba and Sint Eustatius (also known as Statia).

 St. Kitts was originally settled by pre-agricultural, pre-ceramic "Archaic people", who migrated south down the archipelago from Florida.
 In a few hundred years they disappeared, to be replaced by the ceramic-using and agriculturalist Saladoid people around 100 BC, who migrated to St. Kitts north up the archipelago from the banks of the Orinoco River in Venezuela.
-Around 800 AD, they were replaced by the Igneri people, members of the Arawak group.
+Around 800 AD, they were replaced by the Igneri people, members of an Arawakan-speaking group.

 Around 1300 AD, the Kalinago, or Carib people arrived on the islands.
 These agriculturalists quickly dispersed the Igneri, and forced them northwards to the Greater Antilles.
 They named Saint Kitts "Liamuiga" meaning "fertile island", and would likely have expanded further north if not for the arrival of Europeans.

 A Spanish expedition under Christopher Columbus arrived and claimed the island for Spain in 1493.

 The first English colony was established in 1623, followed by a French colony in 1625.
 The English and French briefly united to pre-empt a Kalinago ambush.
 They massacred the local Kalinago, and then partitioned the island, with the English colonists in the middle and the French on either end.
 In 1629, a Spanish force sent to clear the islands of foreign settlement seized St. Kitts.
 The English settlement was rebuilt following the 1630 peace between England and Spain.

 The island alternated repeatedly between English (then British) and French control during the 17th and 18th centuries, as one power took the whole island, only to have it switch hands due to treaties or military action.
 Actions included the Siege of Brimstone Hill and the Battle of Saint Kitts.
 Parts of the island were heavily fortified, as exemplified by the UNESCO World Heritage Site at Brimstone Hill and the now-crumbling Fort Charles.

 Since 1783, Saint Kitts has been affiliated with the Kingdom of Great Britain, which became the United Kingdom.